Notice of Race and Sailing Instructions

 13.1 Race Committee will try to schedule races so that we avoid being on the water at the same time as a ferry.
 If a ferry appears after the start of a race, it may be abandoned.

 13.2 All competitors shall stay well away from ferries with a minimum separation of 300 ft. in all directions.
 The required distance shall be an obstruction.
-Beware that ferry captains like to blow 5 whistles if they so much as see a Laser in Long Harbour and seaplane pilots may just chop you in half.
+Beware that ferry captains like to blow 5 whistles if they so much as see a Laser in Long Harbour.
+Seaplane pilots may simply just chop you in half.

 13.3 Any vessel interfering in any way with a ferry (or float plane) shall be disqualified and may be referred to the Race Committee for further discipline.